hrumhurum/docker-recipes/cron/README.md

-# A Working Cron Sample for Docker
+# Cron Sample for Docker

-This sample demonstrates how to install, configure and use `cron` command-line utility to run tasks on a schedule inside a Docker image.
+This working sample demonstrates how to install, configure, and use `cron` command-line utility to run the tasks on a schedule inside a Docker image.